-Visit Minnesota in all four seasons of the year.
+All four seasons of the year are great times to visit Minnesota in.
 The changing seasons offer a variety of Minnesota vacation fun found in few other places.

 Life is never dull when even the trees change their garb from season to season.